 Physical altercations have also been a notorious result of some road rage.
 Road rage deaths due to gun violence have reportedly doubled following the pandemic.
 522 people were shot in 2021.

 In addition to physical harm, there are psychological consequences to road rage.
 Negative thoughts and emotions can seep into other areas of your life.
-Drivers who are prone to road rage are often taking out other life stress on their driving, and the same applies to the reverse.
+Drivers prone to road rage often take out other life stress on their driving, and the same applies to the reverse.
 Growing angry or aggravated while on your daily commute can lead to a soured mood throughout the rest of your day.

 This goes beyond a day-to-day basis.
 If you are experiencing high-stressed and aggravated commutes, you are dealing with this twice a day, five days a week.
 After a while, this contributes to long-term effects such as anger issues, anxiety, depression, and burnout.